Measurement of the cosmic ray nickel energy spectrum from 10 GeV/n to 2 TeV/n with the DAMPE

-The DArk Matter Particle Explorer (DAMPE, also known as "Wukong" in China), is a calorimetric-type, satellite-borne detector with the goal to observe the high-energy electrons, gamma rays, and cosmic rays~\cite{dampemission1}, launched into a 500-km Sun-synchronous orbit on December 17th, 2015.
-From top to bottom, DAMPE consists of a Plastic Scintillator Detector (PSD)~\cite{psd,orbitdata4,2019Tiekuang,psd2}, a Sillicon-Tungsten tracKer converter (STK)~\cite{stk1,stk2}, a Bismuth Germante Oxide (BGO) imaging calorimeter~\cite{bgo1,bgo2}, and a NeUtron Detector (NUD)~\cite{nud}.
-The PSD measures the charges of incident particles and contributes to the anti-coincidence measurement of gamma rays.
+The Dark Matter Particle Explorer (DAMPE, also known as "Wukong" in China), is a calorimetric-type, satellite-borne detector with the goal to observe the high-energy electrons, gamma rays, and cosmic rays~\cite{dampemission1}, launched into a 500-km Sun-synchronous orbit on December 17, 2015.
+From top to bottom, DAMPE consists of a plastic scintillator detector (PSD)~\cite{psd,orbitdata4,2019Tiekuang,psd2}, a sillicon-tungsten tracker converter (STK)~\cite{stk1,stk2}, a bismuth germanate (BGO) imaging calorimeter~\cite{bgo1,bgo2}, and a neutron Detector (NUD)~\cite{nud}.
+The PSD measures the charges of incident particles and contributes to the anticoincidence measurement of gamma rays.
 The STK reconstructs the trajectory and provides additional charge measurements for light nuclei.
 The BGO calorimeter measures the energy and trajectory of incident particles and discriminates electrons and photons effectively from hadrons based on their shower profiles.
-The NUD is used for additional electron/proton discrimination.
+The NUD is used for additional electron and proton discrimination.
 The calibration with nine-year on-orbit data reveals that DAMPE has excellent stability~\cite{orbitdata1,orbitdata2,orbitdata3,orbitdata5}.
-Due to its large acceptance and wide energy range, the DAMPE detector is expected to contribute to the study of high-energy heavy nuclei in cosmic rays.
+Based on this excellent performance, combined with its large geometric factor and wide energy coverage, DAMPE is capable of extending measurements of cosmic ray nickel and heavier nuclei well into the TeV/n energy range.

 In this Letter, the measurement of the nickel spectrum with kinetic energy from 10 GeV/n to 2 TeV/n is reported.
 Our results are the first to extend the energy coverage for the nickel spectrum up to TeV/n.